 On July 16, 2013, the MIIT issued the Order for the Protection of Telecommunication and Internet User Personal Information.
 Most requirements under the order that are relevant to internet content provision operators are consistent with pre-existing requirements but the requirements under the order are often more stringent and have a wider scope.
 If an internet content provision operator wishes to collect or use personal information, it may do so only if such collection is necessary for the services it provides.
 Further, it must disclose to its users the purpose, method and scope of any such collection or use, and must obtain consent from its users whose information is being collected or used.
-Internet content provision operators are also required to establish and publish their rules relating to personal information.
+Internet content provision operators are also required to establish and publish their rules relating to personal information collection or use, keep any collected information strictly confidential, and take technological and other measures to maintain the security of such information.
 Internet content provision operators are required to cease any collection or use of the user personal information, and de-register the relevant user account, when a given user stops using the relevant internet service.
 Internet content provision operators are further prohibited from divulging, distorting or destroying any such personal information, or selling or providing such information unlawfully to other parties.
-In addition, if an internet content provision operator is still required to supervise and manage the protection of the information.
+In addition, if an internet content provision operator appoints an agent to undertake any marketing and technical services that involve the collection or use of personal information, the internet content provision operator is still required to supervise and manage the protection of the information.
 As to penalties, in very broad terms, the order states that violators may face warnings, fines, and disclosure to the public and, in most severe cases, criminal liability.